1966 Yenko Stinger

 A set of buckets from a '73 Camaro and 3-point set belts make things a little safer than they were back in '66.
 The back seat was replaced with carpeted panels and a unit was fabricated for the package shelf to house the radio speakers.
 Seat belts were installed for occasion when somebody has to have a ride.
 A center console was fabricated and covered to match.
 It's just right for holding CDs and other stuff.

-The running gear is all from the crashed Corsa.
 The engine had recently been rebuilt with some mods to bring it up to speed a little more readily than stock.
 Bob Coffin supplied the cam and modified the carburetor bodies.
 Larry's Corvair supplied the +.030 forged pistons and Covair Underground supplied all the rest.
-A set of headers and a little port work on the heads and she was ready to go.
+A set of ultimate headers from Clark's and a little port work on the heads and she was ready to go.
 The battery was relocated to the trunk to get the battery out of the heat, clean up the engine compartment a little, and help some with weight distribution.

 This is what I started with